-The TOE Manufacturer must ensure that all requirements for the TOE (as defined in [6].
-Section 1.2.2) and its development and production environment are fulfilled (refer to [6], Figure 2 on page 10).
+The TOE Manufacturer must ensure that all requirements for the TOE (as defined in [6], Section 1.2.2) and its development and production environment are fulfilled (refer to [6], Figure 2 on page 10).
 The TOE Manufacturer has the following roles: (i) IC Developer (Phase 2) and (ii) IC Manufacturer (Phase 3).
-If the TOE is delivered after Phase 4 in form of packaged products, he has the role of the (iii) IC Packaging Manufacturer enforcement of the SFR relies.
-They are created by and for the TOE, that might affect the operation of the TOE.
-This includes information about the TOE's configuration. if any is coded in non-volatile non-programmable memories (ROM), in non-volatile programmable memories (for instance EEPROM or flash memory), in specific circuitry or a combination thereof.
+If the TOE is delivered after Phase 4 in form of packaged products. he has the role of the (iii) IC Packaging Manufacturer (Phase 4) in addition.